MicrosoftDocs/bot-docs/articles/dotnet/middleware.md

 }
 ```

-Then, add the following code to `Global.asax.cs`.
+Then add the following code to `Global.asax.cs`.
+Every message that is exchanged between user and bot in either direction will now trigger the `LogAsync` method in the `DebugActivityLogger` class.

 ```cs
 	public class WebApiApplication : System.Web.HttpApplication